Corporate Matching Gift Programs: The Basics

 Sharing the impact of matching gifts can help to remind donors how important it is that they take advantage of corporate giving programs.
 For example, environmental organizations could promote how many trees they planted thanks to matching gift funds and museums could boast about the number of free admissions they were able to give to children from low-income schools.
 Of course your nonprofit needs money, but if you can tell a story about how that money helps to achieve your mission then donors will likely be more receptive.

-Why should I used Double the Donation over another matching gift service?
+Why should I use Double the Donation?

 Double the Donation strives to provide the most comprehensive matching gift profiles for every company that we list.
 All of our matching gift information is centralized in one easy-to-use tool that you can place on your website and incorporate into various donor software.
 Our tool is designed to do the work of a matching gift coordinator at a fraction of the cost.